Into Film Clubs

 Published in 1933, Testament of Youth was the first volume - covering 1900 to 1925 - in Vera Brittain's seminal memoirs, lauded for its perspectives on World War I and its feminist depiction of a young woman's struggles during the period.
 Brought to cinemas in 2014, it helped to propel the early careers of British stars such as Taron Egerton and Kit Harrington, as well as Swedish actress Alicia Vikander, who plays the role of Vera.

-World War One drama based on the best-selling memoirs of British writer and anti-war campaigner Vera Brittain.
+Drama based on the best-selling memoirs of British writer and anti-war campaigner Vera Brittain, centred around her experiences during World War One.

 A film guide that looks at Testament of Youth (2014), exploring its key topics and themes through informal discussion.